Boom

 What’s under Boom’s hood?
 Which technologies were used and why did you chose them?

-Because Boom is technically a virtual camera, it’s both an app and an extension.
-It sits between your hardware and your meeting software, so performance and reliability are everything.
-That’s why we’ve stayed close to Apple’s ecosystem from the start.
-We use Apple’s own AI frameworks for things like virtual backgrounds and other visual features, which lets us keep everything smooth and efficient.
+Boom is built entirely in Swift 〰️ it's all native.
+We love making native products.
+Because Boom is technically a virtual camera, it's both an app and an extension that sits between your hardware and your meeting software.
+We've stayed close to Apple's ecosystem from the start and use Apple's own AI frameworks for things like virtual backgrounds.

 Do you use any other tools to run the business?